Syphilis: Signs, symptoms and treatment

 - weight loss

 Stage Three: Tertiary Syphilis

-Yes, syphilis can be passed on from the mother to the baby.
+Yes, syphilis can be passed on from the pregnant person to the baby.
 If someone has the infection while pregnant they run the risk of having a stillbirth.

-Babies born to mothers with syphilis may also have congenital defects such as deafness, neurological impairment and bone deformities.
-If the mother is not treated immediately, an infected baby could be born without symptoms and develop them within a few weeks.
+Babies born to pregnant people with syphilis may also have congenital defects such as deafness, neurological impairment and bone deformities.
+If the pregnant person is not treated immediately, an infected baby could be born without symptoms and develop them within a few weeks.

 The symptoms can prove far more serious for babies, have a big effect on their development, give them seizures and even lead to their death.

 How to treat Syphilis

 The first and most important step is to visit your doctor or a screening clinic to have it diagnosed.

 This can be done in two ways:

 - By examining a sample of one of the infectious sores under a microscope